Prag8855/aab/frontend/content/guides/sick-leave.md

 You can also **get job disability insurance** (*[[Berufsunfähigkeitsversicherung]]*).
 It pays you if you are permanently unable to do your job.
 If you have a family or a mortgage, this is important.
 Around 26% of Germans have disability insurance.[^28] It costs around €40 per month.[^29]

-If you don't speak German, [Feather](/out/feather-disability) and [Getsafe](/out/getsafe-berufunfahigkeit) sell disability insurance, and they speak English.
+[Feather](/out/feather-disability) and [Getsafe](/out/getsafe-berufunfahigkeit) sell disability insurance, and they speak English.
 [Tarifcheck](/out/tarifcheck-berufunfahigkeit) helps you compare options, but it's only in German.

 In your contracts, define what happens if you are too sick to finish a project in time.

 ## Sick leave for students

 If you have [public health insurance](/glossary/gesetzliche%20Krankenversicherung), and you pay the cheaper student tariff, you do not get *[[Krankengeld]]*.
+If you are too sick to work, you have no income.

-## Sick leave for the unemployed
+## Sick leave when unemployed

 If you get [[ALG I]], your job is to look for work.
 If you are sick, and you can't look for work, you must get a sick note for the *[[Agentur für Arbeit]]*.
 When you are healthy again, you must tell the *[[Agentur für Arbeit]]*.

+While you are sick, you keep getting unemployment benefits for the first 6 weeks.
+After 6 weeks, you get *[[Krankengeld]]* from your [public health insurance](/glossary/gesetzliche%20Krankenversicherung).[^31]

 **[How unemployment benefits work ➞](/guides/unemployment-benefits)**